Luna — PMDD Pattern Intelligence

 — Dr. Erin Brennand, CMAJ podcast, citing patient advocacy research.

 People with PMDD see an average of six healthcare providers before anyone gets it right.
-Over a quarter are initially misdiagnosed with another psychiatric disorder entirely.
-Not because their symptoms aren't real.
-Because there's no test for PMDD.
-No biomarker.
-No blood panel that confirms it.
+Over a quarter are initially misdiagnosed with another psychiatric disorder entirely because there's no test for PMDD.

 The tools that exist weren't built for this.